TQBio/scMelody/README.md

 ## 5 Visualization of the co-association matrix

-Using UMAP and hierarchical clustering for visualization.
+Using hierarchical clustering heatmap to visualize the weighted consensus matrix.
 Here, the co-association matrix obtained by scMelody for real data GSE87197 is provided as a in Demo_data file.
 Load the corresponding functions in "Visualization.r" in R environment.

 Using the co-association matrix for real dataset GSE87197 as an example.